justinmclean/ApacheWombat/README.md

 This is a demonstration in how to assemble the LICENSE and NOTICE files for a fictional project at the [Apache Software Foundation][12] called Apache Wombat.

-When assembling LICENSE and NOTICE file please to refer to the [assembling how to][1] and the [ASF Legal resolved questions][2].
+When assembling the LICENSE and NOTICE file please to refer to the [assembling how to][1] and the [ASF Legal resolved questions][2].

-A release of Apache Wombat would consists of all the files contained in this repository which is a copy of bootstrap.
+A release of Apache Wombat would consist of all the files contained in this repository which is a copy of bootstrap.

 Firstly add boilerplate LICENSE and NOTICE files to the project.
 One way to get these files is from the Apache website like so: